benyakirten/recovering-grandeur/README.md

 > yarn build / npm run build
 ### Run your unit tests
 > yarn test:unit / npm run test:unit
-> NOTE: Test coverage was severely limited because my version of @vue/test-utils was not able to use the createLocalVue function so any components that used the router/store could not be tested.
-Therefore, tests includes few Vue components and all the util functions and classes written in JavaScript.
+> NOTE: Test coverage was severely limited because my version of @vue/test-utils was not able to use the createLocalVue function.
+Therefore, any components that used the router/store could not be tested.
+Tests include only a few Vue components and but all the util functions and classes written in JavaScript.
 > These were the only components that made sense to write test coverage for:
 > * General: HoverModal
 > * Inputs: ColorPicker, DragAndDropLists, RangeSlider, SlideCheckbox (NOTE: Testing drag and drop functionality isn't easy, so DropAndDropLists isn't tested extensively)